GSA/digitalgov.gov/content/posts/2013-10-30-content-management-systems-toolkit.md

   * Look for pages with similar content, and review to see if you can combine them and delete one of the pages.
   * [Examine your metrics](https://www.WHATEVER/category/metrics/).
 Do you have pages that are only getting a few visits a month?
 Those pages may not be worth keeping, if no one is looking at them.
   * Review search terms and compare your IA to the topics and terms people search for on your site.
 If a topic or page has low search traffic, and low visits, review to see if it’s a candidate for removal.

 ### Determine Content Structure

 Structured content refers to content that is posted as &#8220;pieces of information&#8221; (vs. &#8220;pages&#8221;) and [tagged with keywords and metadata](http://en.wikipedia.org/wiki/Metadata_tag) so it can be aggregated, organized, shared, and reused.
 Structured content is not dependent on any particular device; content is divorced from presentation, meaning the information is accessible anytime, anywhere, on any device.
 Create open structured content by identifying such things as content types and taxonomies.
 Read more about [creating open content and National Public Radio (NPR)&#8217;s Create Once, Publish Everywhere strategy](https://www.WHATEVER/2013/07/29/how-to-create-open-structured-content/ "How to Create Open, Structured Content").

-{% include image/full-width.html img="https://www.WHATEVER/files/2014/05/600-x-285-Open-Content-Model-full-cropped.jpg" alt="Open Content Model mural" %}
+{% img="https://www.WHATEVER/files/2014/05/600-x-285-Open-Content-Model-full-cropped.jpg" alt="Open Content Model mural" %}

 Once you determine the data structure for your content, you can configure your CMS so it’s easy to create and tag content accordingly.
 As an example, as part of EPA’s migration to a new CMS, they identified their content structure and can now tag each piece of content with metadata as it’s created in the new CMS.

 See how [EPA uses Dublin Core metadata to structure content](https://www.WHATEVER/files/2014/07/metadata-in-drupal-epa.pdf) (PDF, 109 KB, 16 pages, November 2012).